- Venue: NYU Cantor Film Center, Theater 200

 From 9/11 to Hurricane Katrina to the coronavirus pandemic, the US has relied on migrant workers to perform dangerous emergency labor for the public good.
 In times of crisis, these workers have salvaged and restored our physical infrastructure, kept our food systems functioning, and tended to the sick and injured.
 Yet, again and again, our governments and private employers have failed to safeguard these responders’ basic human rights—to decent wages, benefits, immigration privileges, housing, and health and safety.
 What laws and other structures allow for the abuses of “disaster capitalism”?
 How do histories of exclusion, colonialism, and US warfare shape the essential workforce?
 And how are workers fighting back?

-This special event brings together Saket Soni, the author the new book, The Great Escape (Algonquin Books, 2023), about trafficked Indian migrants who won a daring campaign for their rights after Hurricane Katrina; Nathan Fitch and Angela Edward, the creators of the work-in-progress film, Essential Islanders, about Micronesian laborers in Arkansas and their struggle for healthcare during the pandemic; and the A/P/A Institute’s Writer-in-Residence, E. Tammy Kim, who reports on workplace issues and is writing a manuscript about transpacific military labor.
+This special event brings together Saket Soni, the author of the new book, The Great Escape (Algonquin Books, 2023), about trafficked Indian migrants who won a daring campaign for their rights after Hurricane Katrina; Nathan Fitch and Angela Edward, the creators of the work-in-progress film, Essential Islanders, about Micronesian laborers in Arkansas and their struggle for healthcare during the pandemic; and the A/P/A Institute’s Writer-in-Residence, E. Tammy Kim, who reports on workplace issues and is writing a manuscript about transpacific military labor.

 COVID-19 & NYU campus access guidelines: This is an in-person event, open to the public.
 Registration is required.
 All attendees must be able to present proof of being fully vaccinated against COVID-19 and boosted with an FDA-authorized or WHO-listed vaccine.
 Non-NYU guests may be asked to present a government-issued photo ID.
 NYU guests must present their NYU ID.
 It is strongly recommended that audience members wear a well-fitted mask while in the theater.